glichtner/publication-list/README.md

   --summary
 ```

-The following command will fetch publications of `Lichtner G` sing JIF of 2021 and write the output
+The following command will fetch publications of `Lichtner G` using JIF of 2021 and write the output
 to `output/publication-list.csv`.
 It will also render a latex file, output a summary and
 include preprints from medRxiv: